appleone-phyothura/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

 With that, you've created a Workers serverless function that can accept form submissions, and persist them to Airtable.
 Along the way, we've learned how to parse form data, set up environment variables, and use the `fetch` API to make requests to external services outside of our Workers function.

-You can find the source for this project—both the front-end UI, as well as the serverless function that communicates with Airtable—[on GitHub](https://github.com/signalnerve/workers-airtable-form).
+You can find the source for this project—both the front-end UI and the serverless function that communicates with Airtable—[on GitHub](https://github.com/signalnerve/workers-airtable-form).

 See what else you can build with Workers with some of our other tutorials below!